 To prepare the vinaigrette, combine the olive oil, vinegar, onions, garlic, lemon juice, kosher salt, and hot sauce in a mason jar and shake well.

 Pour the vinaigrette over the potatoes while they are still warm and mix well.
 Add the broccoli and cherry tomatoes and toss gently.

 Refrigerate for at least an hour before serving.
 When ready to serve, garnish with the chopped basil.
 Enjoy!

 *Leftovers should be covered and refrigerated as soon as possible.
 They should keep in the refrigerator for at least 3-4 days.

-To steam broccoli in a microwave, place the broccoli florets and stems in a microwave-safe dish and pour 2 to 3 tablespoons of water over top.
+To steam broccoli in a microwave, place the broccoli florets and stems in a microwave-safe dish and pour 2 to 3 tablespoons of water over the top.
 Cover with a dinner plate and microwave on high for 3 minutes.
 Remove the plate carefully and check to see if the broccoli is tender.
 It should be bright green and still crisp.
 It’s better to undercook than overcook it.
-Microwave in additional 1-minute bursts if necessary.
+Microwave for additional 1-minute bursts, if necessary.